Pterostylis alobula

-Pterostylis alobula, commonly known as the winter greenhood, is a species of orchid endemic to New Zealand.
+Pterostylis alobula, commonly known as winter greenhood, is a species of orchid endemic to New Zealand.
 As with similar greenhoods, the flowering plants differ from those which are not flowering.
 The non-flowering plants have a rosette of leaves flat on the ground but the flowering plants have a single flower with leaves on the flowering spike.
 This greenhood has pale green and white-striped flowers, similar to those of another New Zealand greenhood, P. trullifolia but are larger and paler in colour.

 Description

 Pterostylis alobula is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of mostly egg-shaped leaves, 5-15 mm long and 4-15 mm long with a stalk up to 10 mm long.
 Flowering plants usually have a single pale green flower with white stripes 10-20 mm high borne on a flowering stem up to 150 mm high with between two and six linear to lance-shaped stem leaves 5-25 mm long and 3-6 mm wide.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column with its tip usually horizontal.
 The lateral sepals are erect, held closely against the galea and have a broad V-shaped sinus between their bases.
 The labellum is red, curved and projects above the sinus.
 Flowering occurs from March to October.